 - Notified the place where the child escaped from, law enforcement, or the parents within 24 hours of learning that the child was a runaway

-Get the Legal Help You Need from The Law Office of Shane Phelps, P.C.
+Get the Legal Help You Need from Shane Phelps Law.

 Have you been charged with a criminal offense?
 Our attorneys can provide aggressive defense for the accusations you might be facing.
 We have decades of combined experience and an in-depth understanding of the law.
 We will work hard toward a favorable outcome in your case.